rmcclain3/motif-generator/README.md

 ## Generating New Samples

 Anyone interested in trying something different could vary the steps outlined below.
 Maybe try some of the options.
 I could say a lot more about things I've tinkered with.
-Adding the

 The following steps assume a unix environment (I use Cygwin).